 Mike Webster was a hard-playing center in the NFL for 17 seasons, mostly with the Pittsburgh Steelers.
 Some consider him the best center in NFL history.

 Mike Webster retired in 1990 at age 38.
-Afterwards, Iron Mike’s mental and physical health went downhill.
+Afterward, Iron Mike’s mental and physical health went downhill.
 He suffered amnesia, depression, and debilitating body pains.
 For a while, he was homeless, living out of his truck or in train stations.

 In 1999, the NFL retirement board declared that he was totally disabled as a result of head injuries sustained as a football player, awarding him disability payments for what was left of his life.